 There are certain instances in poker where a high card is utilised apart from the one where it is used as a tie-breaker.
 Below are some of the other situations where a High card can be utilised:

-The high card can be used to select the dealer out of all the players or to move a player to another table.
+The high card can select the dealer from all the players or move a player to another table.
 The player with the high card is the chosen player.

 While Assigning the Bring-In

-If a player is expected to open up the betting, especially in low-stud games like Seven-card stud poker or Razz poker, one face-up card can be given to each player, and the player with the high card can be used as the person who acts as bring-in.
+If a player is expected to open up the betting, especially in low-stud games like Seven-card stud poker or Razz poker, one face-up card can be given to each player, and the player with the highest card can act as the ring-in.

 While Awarding Odd Chips in a Split Pot

-In high-low split games, in case of a tie, if there is a chance that an odd amount of money has to be split among players, then the high card can be used to offer the player with the high card the lower denomination amount.
+In high-low split games, if a tie and an odd amount of money have to be split among players, the high card can offer the player with the high card the lower denomination amount.

 While Breaking Ties in a Chip Race

-In poker tournaments, to simplify chip denominations, a process called chip is used to break a tie among players if they want to get their low-value denominations exchanged with high-denominations.
+In poker tournaments, to simplify chip denominations, a process called chip is used to break a tie among players if they want to get their low-value denominations exchanged for high-value ones.
 It is illustrated below with an example.

 Example: